ginnymahant/amsutility/README.md

 apexSharingUtility.revokeAllAccess('Failure Message',TRUE);
 /*-----------------------------------------------------------------------CODE--------------------------------------------------------------------------------*/

-TODP - Feature To Include
+TO DO - Feature To Include
 1. Create method to update access of users to records from Read To Edit.
 This will be similar to revokeAllAccess method, instead of deleting this method will update share records.
 2. Create method to downgrade access of users to certain records from Edit To Read.This will be similar to revokeAllAccess method, instead of deleting this method will update share records.
 3. Clear the map at the end in shareRecord.